AdHominem/edurisk/README.md

 - a title
 - a description
 - a list of all the questions
-- a list of all the results.
+- a list of all the results
+- a published flag to indicate that the questionnaire can be taken.

 Every question has
 - a title used to quickly identify a question